 Art Educator Links

-Engage with May's Mentor through the NAEA blog!
+Engage with the February Mentor in the NAEA blog!

 Frank Juarez is a Wisconsin artist, photographer, gallery owner, art educator, advocate and community leader living and teaching in Sheboygan, Wisconsin.
 In 2005, he committed his life to expose, educate and engage others on the importance of experiencing and supporting the Visual Arts.
 Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional and national artists to interact, collaborate, network and exhibit in the Sheboygan community.